jonegil/gui-with-gio/egg_timer/07_progressbar.md

 ```

 In previous chapters, we ranged over events using `for e := range w.Events()`.
-Here we insted use a for-loop with a [select](https://tour.golang.org/concurrency/5) inside.
+Here we instead use a for-loop with a [select](https://tour.golang.org/concurrency/5) inside.
 This is a concurrency feature of go, where `select` waits patiently for an event that one of its `case` statement can run.

 - The event can either stem from the window, and if so we extract it using `e := <- w.Events()`.
 - Or, the event comes from the progress-pulse, and we get it from `p := <- progressIncrementer `